 Frequently Asked Questions

-I received my Icebug product(s) and I’d like to make a return.
+I received my Icebug order and I’d like to make a return.
 What do I do?

-- Attach the pre-paid return label included in this shipment to the package of unwanted items.
+- Attach the return label included in your shipment to the package of unwanted items.

 - Follow the instructions on the return label to drop it off at a FedEx box or location or schedule a pick up.